 Good planning dictates that you have an emergency fund to pay for your living expenses for 3-6 months.
 While you’re waiting for your claim to be processed, which can take weeks, you’re going to need money to pay the mortgage or rent, buy groceries, make car payments, pay for childcare expenses, etc.

-Learn More: How Much Should You Have In An Emergency Fund?
+Learn More: How Much Emergency Fund Should I Have?

 Now that you’ve planned ahead, you’re much better prepared to deal with what lies ahead if you get injured at work and need to file a claim.
 It’s important to remember that if you’re ever injured on the job, tell your employer immediately, in writing if at all possible.